AdrianSkar/markdown/fcc_guide.md

 > _try to solve the problem now_

-*   Remember that `let`'s scope is limited to the block, funci
+*   Remember that `let`'s scope is limited to the block, function or statement in which you declare it.
 > _try to solve the problem now_

 ## Spoiler alert!